 Benefits of using social proof in eCommerce stores

 There are basically three benefits that using social proof in an eCommerce store can bring:

-  - Trust effect: When your online business has other people selling, prospects can see your store as reliable and less worry about losing their money or personal information.
-In fact, 82% of buyers read online reviews to research about a business.
-And if you are a new business, trust is a crucial factor to affect a buyer’s decision.
+- Trust effect: 82% of buyers read online reviews to research about a business or product before making any purchase.
+And if you are a new business, social proof is a crucial factor that can affect a buyer’s decision.